WHY I advocate?

 Litigation is costly.
 The process takes up much of the litigant's resources in time and money.
 Costs charged to clients are often based on a solicitor-client basis, and any amount recovered upon a success outcome is often less than what a client has paid as the Court usually orders costs on a party-party basis.
 In some jurisdictions, each party might have to bear its own legal costs.
 A comprehensive index to the Scales of Costs can be found at the Law Institute of Victoria's website.

 My hourly and daily rates are within the scale in the Senior Counsel column under the Supreme Court Scale of Costs.
 An estimate of my fees will be given prior to the work being undertaken.
-I usually require my fees to be put into the Trust Account of my clerk in advance of the work being undertaken.
+I usually require my fees to be deposited into the Trust Account of my clerk in advance of the work being undertaken.
 Click Trust Account for details.